Google recasts Android Market with new name

-SAN FRANCISCO, March 6 (Reuters) - Google Inc is renaming its online storefront for music, books and digital goods, its latest move to raise its profile in the market for electronic content sales and to better compete with Apple Inc and Amazon.com Inc.
+SAN FRANCISCO (Reuters) - Google Inc is renaming its online storefront for music, books and digital goods, its latest move to raise its profile in the market for electronic content sales and to better compete with Apple Inc and Amazon.com Inc.

 The company has retired the Android Market name for its store that sells apps, videos, music and electronic books on the Web and on mobile devices.
 From Tuesday, the store will be rebranded as the Google Play Store.